flipcomputing/apprentice-boot-camp-web/README.md

 Get away from the monitor and take a real break.
 Pairing or not, taking breaks is important and increases productivity.

 &nbsp;

----
 ## General Advice for the Bootcamp

 ### Breakout rooms
-There is no better way to learn a craft than to get stuck in practice, practice, practice!
+There is no better way to learn a craft than to get stuck in and practice, practice, practice!

 The first section is all theory but after that there will be regular sets of exercises to try.
 These exercises are an opportunity to split into the breakout rooms, try to answer them, then come back together to fill in any gaps in our knowledge.